Zingiberaceae

+Evolution

+The earliest known fossils of the family belong to the Campanian age and are from the genera Spirematospermum in Germany,Tricostatocarpon and Striatornata in Mexico, and Momordiocarpon in India.
+Spirematospermum chandlerae from the Santonian of North Carolina was previously classified in the Zingiberaceae, but more recent studies support it belonging to the Musaceae.

 Description

 Members of the family are small to large herbaceous plants with distichous leaves with basal sheaths that overlap to form a pseudostem.
 The plants are either self-supporting or epiphytic.
 Flowers are hermaphroditic, usually strongly zygomorphic, in determinate cymose inflorescences, and subtended by conspicuous, spirally arranged bracts.
 The perianth is composed of two whorls, a fused tubular calyx, and a tubular corolla with one lobe larger than the other two.
 Flowers typically have two of their stamenoids (sterile stamens) fused to form a petaloid lip, and have only one fertile stamen.
 The ovary is inferior and topped by two nectaries, the stigma is funnel-shaped.

 Some genera yield essential oils used in the perfume industry (Alpinia, Hedychium).

+Genera

+As of June 2025, Plants of the World Online accepts the following 58 genera: